Toward Functional and Non-Functional Evaluation of Application-Level Code Generation: Benchmarking on

-\textbf{Setup.} To understand where and why current LLMs fail in application-level code generation, we conduct a fine-grained failure analysis based on our evaluation results.
-We analyze 446 successfully generated repositories and over 4,500 test-case execution logs.
-Based on these artifacts, we construct a failure-pattern dataset for application-level code generation.
+\textbf{Setup.} We analyze 446 generated repositories together with more than 4,500 test-case execution logs.
+For each failed case, we inspect the generated repository and its execution evidence, and assign one primary failure category.
+Based on this process, we construct a failure-pattern dataset for application-level code generation.

-\textbf{Main Results.} Our analysis reveals three dominant failure modes in this setting: \textbf{executability and dependency failures}, \textbf{requirement–implementation mismatches}, and \textbf{non-functional quality Failures}.
-Fig. \ref{fig:rq2-failure-modes} visualizes the distribution of these failure modes, showing a model-wise breakdown on the left and the overall composition on the right. \textbf{At the aggregate level}, requirement–implementation mismatches and non-functional quality failures constitute the primary sources of failures, accounting for 82.8\% of all cases.
-In contrast, executability and dependency failures account for 17.2\%. \textbf{At the model level}, Fig. \ref{fig:rq2-failure-modes} (left) shows substantial cross-model heterogeneity in how failures distribute across the three patterns.
-Executability and dependency failures are consistently the smallest share (roughly 15\% to 20\%).
-By contrast, requirement–implementation mismatches and non-functional quality failures dominate for every LLM.
-However, LLMs differ in which application-level bottleneck prevails.
-Some models are primarily limited by requirement–implementation mismatches even after achieving executability.
-Others fail more often due to runtime instability or timeouts.